 Commerce Layer lets you import multiple resources in batches.
-To do that, you need to create a new import resource, specify the resource_type you want to import, and populate the inputs attribute with a JSON (default) or CSV list of items.
+To do that, you need to create a new , specify the resource_type you want to import, and populate the inputs attribute with a JSON (default) or CSV list of items.
 Each element of the inputs list (which is an array of objects for JSON and a string for CSV) contains the resource attributes and relationships (at least the ones required for the specific resource to be created).

 To import a CSV list you need to set the format attribute to csv.
 Otherwise, if the format is not specified, the import API will assume you're using the default format (JSON) and return an error.